moiseevigor/moiseevigor.github.io/_appendices/2026-05-04-geometry-of-seeing-A4-jacobi-elliptic.md

 governs the spatial period of curvature oscillation, $T_\kappa = 4K(k^2)$.
-This double role — as a **temporal** period for the pendulum, as a **spatial** period for the elastica — is the heart of why Sachkov's Maxwell-strata results in Part 3 read as if there were *two* periods that happen to coincide.
+This double role — as a **temporal** period for the pendulum, as a **spatial** period for the elastica — is the heart of why Sachkov's Maxwell-strata results in Part&nbsp;3 read as if there were *two* periods that happen to coincide.
 There aren't; it's the same $K(k^2)$, identified under the rescaling.